ShouldprobablylearnCPP/Digiffice/README.md

 Digiffice is an open-source Office Program.
 It is currently pre-release, (in fact, very early development) but I would like to build some traction.
-Here is why I am creating Digiffice.
+Here is why I am creating Digiffice and why it should be usable.

 === 1 - No/Minimal bloat ===
 - Digiffice will have no bloatware, making it very undemanding and easy to use.
 I hope that the simplicity of the program will create a good user experience.